The Taft School

-More than a century has passed since Mr. Taft founded our school.
-While the world and the school have changed dramatically, his fundamental values endure: work hard, without regard for public acclaim; develop all your talents: academic, artistic, and athletic; and most importantly, give of yourself to others.
+While the world and the school have changed dramatically since Taft’s founding, the school’s fundamental values endure: work hard, without regard for public acclaim; develop all your talents: academic, artistic, and athletic; and most importantly, give of yourself to others.

-Horace Taft chose our school motto: Non ut sibi ministretur sed ut ministret—Not to be served but to serve.
-Today, Taft’s 114 faculty members educate 586 boys and girls from 34 states and 26 countries.
-Our beautiful 220-acre campus features facilities that rival those of many small colleges, including a library with 56,000 volumes, a 45,000 square foot science and mathematics building, two theaters, two ice hockey rinks and an 18-hole golf course.
+Our beautiful campus features facilities that rival those of many small colleges, including a library with 55,000 print volumes; a 45,000 square foot science and mathematics building; two theaters; two ice hockey rinks; and an 18-hole golf course.

 Tafties come from all walks of life, each with a story that fascinates and inspires.
 Meet some of our students, faculty, and alumni here.

 Mr. Taft’s founding mission was to educate the whole student-- to develop academic, artistic, and athletic talents in each student, while encouraging them to serve others.

 594 students come to our 226-acre campus from 32 states and 43 countries to be taught by 126 faculty members with 91 advanced degrees, in classes averaging 11 students, for a 1:5 teacher-student ratio.